 - Ensure that the “Visual” option is on, and click “Insert into the editor.”

 And within a second, your post will be migrated to the WordPress editor!

 This is an excellent method because it helps deal with all the formatting issues.
 It keeps all the headers, images, lists, and bold text.
 However, it also does one weird thing, leaving an anchor text that looks like this:

 <h2><a id="post-254-_45gslk456q887"></a>First Header</h2>

 Fortunately, you can quickly get rid of all the anchor tags if you open your document’s textual version in a text editor.
 For example, you can use Sublime, which has all the necessary tools.
 Click “.*” for regular expressions.

 After this, go to the “Find” field, and enter the following code:

 This action will help you find all the anchor tags.
 Now you can simply click “Replace All” and replace these tags with nothing.
 After this, you can just copy your text and paste it back into WordPress.

-Nevertheless, it also has a drawback: if you decide to copy your content from Google Docs to the classic WordPress editor, your document’s formatting will suffer.
+Nevertheless, it also has a drawback: your document’s formatting will suffer if you copy your content from Google Docs to the classic WordPress editor.